akhilesh-reddy/Data-Science-Mini-projects/README.md

-# My-Data-Science-projects

-In this repository, you can find all the projects that i have worked in various domains of data science and machine learning
+Here in this repository, you will find all the mini projects/ assignments that i have done as part of my curicullum in UT Austin.